elphoun/CS246-notes/Key Concepts/Modularity.md

 - **interface:** Type definitions and headers for the functions.
 	- To export the module, use the syntax `export module <module>`
-	- All functions in the
+	- All functions and classes should have the `export` keyword
 - **implementation:** Full definition of the program and each provided function in the interface
-	- To indicate that the module is in this file, use the syntax `module `
+	- To indicate that the module is in this file, use the syntax `module`

 In C++20, there is a new convention for the interface file.
 Instead of `.h`, we still use `.cc`
 ```C++